-- (a) Employees shall receive a one (1) hour or one-half (1/2) hour meal period, without pay, each day and a fifteen (15) minute paid rest period during the first half of the work day and a second fifteen (15) minute paid rest period during the second half of the work day.
-Employees who exceed the time limits prescribed above for lunch and/or rest periods shall have their pay reduced accordingly. - (b) Where operational requirements of a department require deviations from this schedule, meal periods of other durations and alternate rest periods may be instituted with the approval of the department head or designee.
+(a) Employees shall receive a one (1) hour or one half-hour (1/2) meal period, without pay, each day and a fifteen (15) minute paid rest period during the first half of the work day and a second fifteen (15) minute paid rest period during the second half of the work day.
+Employees who exceed the time limits prescribed above for lunch and/or rest periods shall have their pay reduced accordingly.

+(b) Where operational requirements of a department require deviations from this schedule, meal periods of other durations and alternate rest periods may be instituted with the approval of the Department Head or Designee.